 Bagels are the perfect hangover food :).
-I don’t drink wine often, especially red, because it bothers my stomach a bit and it really hits me the next morning.
+I don’t drink wine often, especially red, because it really hits me the next morning for whatever reason.
 But it was tough to turn down the red wine on Valentine’s Day!
 We had a bottle in our apartment and drank it along with the Turkish food that we had delivered (yes, I realize that I’m insanely lucky to be able to get vegan Turkish delivery).
 A pretty low-key and fun Valentine’s Day for us.
 I hope that you had a nice one too!

 I’m feeling really happy today because I am finally sensing the end of probably the most brutal winter (weather-wise) that I’ve endured.
 Mind you, I spent a majority of them in Seattle, where things are pretty mild.
 But, still.
 Baltimore does get a real winter each year, but we have never had this many separate snow events or days of sub-freezing temperatures since I moved here.
-Training for a marathon (so, logging a lot of miles) has been pretty brutal in these conditions, but my bike ride to and from work is probably worse.
-Hey, it’s what I signed up for.
+Training for a marathon has been pretty brutal in these conditions, but my bike ride to and from work is probably the worse part.
+But hey, it’s what I signed up for.

 It worked so very well, and thus another bagel variation has been added to our rotation.
 You can taste just a slight hint of potato flavor (it’s a good thing!) and all of the classic bagel qualities are there: slightly crisp on the outside; chewy but not too chewy; and a nice malty flavor owing to the long ferment.
 A bit time-consuming, but not difficult!